deepdigger/AugmentImagesAndXML/README.md

 ## What it does

+* creates 15 or 9 autoaugmented Images
+* for each of these Images:
-* creates 2 mirrowed pictures (horizontally + vertically)
+    * creates 3 mirrowed pictures (horizontally + vertically)
-* creates 3 rotated pictures
     * creates 1 picture which colors are pca-distorted

-This process is repeated twice with different color distortions
+    * (repeat twice with different pca-color distortions)

+This creates from one image 15 x 4 x 2 = 120 or 9 x 4 x 2 = 72 augmented images.

 ## How to use